0atman/noboilerplate/scripts/37-functional-rust.md

 - "first-class" is a computer science term for programming language entities that have no restriction on their use (thus first-class functions can appear anywhere in the program that other first-class entities like numbers can, including as arguments to other functions and as their return values).
 - partial application (nearly the same as currying)

-## Pure Functions

-- no side-effects (memory or i/o)
-- if a result isn't used, it can be removed
-- if a pure function is called twice with the same inputs, the result is the same
-    - this is called referential transparency or idempotence
-- enables perfect caching
-- perfect parralisation
-- `const fn` can be used for this?
-- side-effects are known at compile time in many cases by `let/mut` definitions

 ## Closures